Perry Deane Young: Early life

-Young was born on March 27, 1941 in Woodfin, North Carolina, near Asheville, the youngest of 13 children.
+Young was born on March 27, 1941, in Woodfin, North Carolina, near Asheville, the youngest of 13 children.
 His mother was Rheba Maphry Tipton Young.
 His father, Robert, died in 1958.
 He edited his high school newspaper and earned a scholarship to University of North Carolina at Chapel Hill in 1959.
 He graduated in 1994.

 Career

 Dropping out of UNC, Young worked for several newspapers, including the Durham Morning Herald, the Raleigh News & Observer and the Chapel Hill Weekly.
 In 1963, he covered the N.C.
 General Assembly for UPI.
 He also worked as part of Richardson Preyer's unsuccessful gubernatorial campaign in 1964, and joined the Army Reserves in 1966.
 He then went to work for United Press International in 1967.

 Young took an assignment with UPI in Vietnam, arriving in Saigon on January 29, 1968, and his first story was about the Tet Offensive, which began later that night.
 While covering the war, he roomed with fellow journalists Tim Page, Sean Flynn, and Nik Wheeler.
 He left after witnessing the near-fatal injuries to Page.
 In 1975, his book Two of the Missing was published.
 The memoir was based on a magazine article of the same name that Young wrote in Harper's Magazine in December 1972, with the intention of later writing a book about the disappearance of Flynn and Stone.
 He had met and worked with them in Vietnam covering the war, and they went missing after Young had left.

 After reading of the American football player Dave Kopay's post-retirement revelation of being gay, Young offered to help Kopay write a book.
 The offer was accepted, and in 1977, the book appeared on the New York Times Best Seller list.
 For a time, Young and Kopay lived together in Washington, D.C.

 A Killing Cure, about Evelyn Walker's malpractice suit against psychiatrist Zane Parzen, was published in 1982.
 In a 1998 profile, Young revealed that "[the] book made no money at all, and it was a disaster."

-He was a columnist for The Chapel Hill Herald from 1996–2003.
+He was a columnist for The Chapel Hill Herald from 1996 to 2003.